bmatcuk/libuv-sys/README.md

 find the version of libuv-sys that corresponds to the patch of libuv that you need.

+Under the hood, libuv-sys uses [bindgen] to generate the bindings to [libuv].
+If you're having trouble compiling libuv-sys, check out the [bindgen] documentation to make sure you have all the required software installed.

 ## Usage
 Import the library in your project: